How To Tan Safely In A Tanning Bed

 What To Do During The Tanning Session

 - You must apply indoor tanning lotion to your skin.
-These help your skin tan safely by containing moisturizing ingredients that prevent the skin from drying, and which help your skin turn a golden brown instead of a burnt red.
+These help your skin tan safely by containing moisturising ingredients that prevent the skin from drying, and which help your skin turn a golden brown instead of a burnt red.
 Apply the tanning lotion in a circular motion over your whole body.

 - Do not tan longer than recommended for your skin type.